-typically evaluated by bounding their worst-case work: the total number of computation steps performed by all processors during the computation.
-We consider the situation where the tasks are similar, that is, completion of each task requires the same number of computation steps, and where task-oriented work dominates local bookkeeping.
+This problem is normally abstracted in terms of a set of t tasks that must be performed in a distributed environment consisting of p processors, subject to processor failures and communication disruptions.
+Algorithmic solutions for this problem are typically evaluated by determining their worst-case work, the total number of computation steps performed by all processors during the computation.
+We consider the situation where the tasks are similar, that is, completion of each each task requires the same number of computation steps, and where task-oriented work dominates local book-keeping.
 In this case the work incurred by an algorithm is simply the total number of tasks, counting multiplicities, completed by the processors.

 The details of the computation model naturally have a dramatic impact on the existence of efficient (or even interesting) algorithms for the problem.
 In this paper, we consider the partitionable network scenario consisting of p asynchronous processors with a communication medium that is subject to arbitrary partitions during the life of the computation.
-This model is motivated by the abstraction provided by a typical group communication scheme; see, for example, the surveys in [23].
-Specifically, at each point of the computation, the communication medium effectively partitions the processors into nonoverlapping groups: communication within a group is instantaneous and reliable, communication across groups is impossible.
+This model is motivated by the abstraction provided by a typical group communication scheme; see, for example, the surveys in [18].
+Specifically, at each point of the computation, we assume that the communication medium effectively partitions the processors into non-overlapping groups: communication within a group is instantaneous and reliable, communication across groups is impossible.
 Naturally, processors in the same group can share their knowledge of completed tasks and, while they remain connected, avoid doing redundant work.
-For the remainder of the paper we refer to a transition from one network partition to another as a reconfiguration.
+For the remainder of the paper we refer to a transition from one partition to another as a reconfiguration.